vacp2p/rfc/content/docs/rfcs/32/README.md

 `x` is the hashed signal, while the `y` is the circuit output.
 With more than one pair of unique shares, anyone can derive `a_0`, the `identity_secret_hash` .
 Hash of a signal will be evaluation point x.
-So that a member who sends more that one unique signal per external_nullifier risks their identity secret being revealed.
+So that a member who sends more than one unique signal per `external_nullifier` risks their identity secret being revealed.

 Note that shares used for different external nullifiers and different RLN apps cannot be used to derive the secret key.